 The compact city centre is easy to explore, and has great architecture like the Leeds Town Hall, and the Victoria Quarter.

 There’s entertainment, sport, theatre, heritage museums and galleries.
 Many of the attractions are free, so you can enjoy time in Leeds without it costing a fortune.

-With Valentine’s Day falling on the day after the game, you may want to consider making it a romantic break, in this lively Yorkshire city.
+As the game this season is on a Saturday (unlike midweek last season), you may want to consider making it a weekend of it in this lively Yorkshire city.

 The nearest hotel to Elland Road, is Premier Inn Leeds City, Elland Road (LS12 6LX) which is 0.3 miles away.

 If you fancy staying in the city centre, then there The Queens (LS1 1PJ), Park Plaza Leeds (LS1 5NS) and Travelodge Leeds Central (LS1 4AD), are a good bet, and all of them are around 2.3 miles away from the stadium.